bosh-code/react-ts-webpack-express-boilerplate/readme.md

 ```shell
 yarn build
 ```
-> `npm run build` Builds the client and server from the TypeScript source code See [scripts](#scripts) for more options, including a prod build.
+> The `build` script builds the client and server from the TypeScript source code See [scripts](#scripts) for more options, including a prod build.

 ## Usage